 The MK V Special Operations Craft (SOC) is the most versatile, high-performance combatant craft in the Naval Special Warfare inventory.
 It is used primarily in medium-range ocean transport of SEAL combat swimmers in environments where the threat is low-to-medium.
 It is also used for some coastal patrol and maritime interdiction operations, such as destroying an enemy supply line.
 The MK V can operate from shore facilities or from specially equipped ships.

-The NSW Rigid-hull Inflatable Boat (RHIB) is an 11-meter, high-speed, high-buoyancy, extreme-weather craft used for moving SEAL tactical elements to and from the ship and beaches.
+The NSW Rigid-hull Inflatable Boat (RHIB) is an 36-foot (11-meter) high-speed, high-buoyancy, extreme-weather craft used for moving SEAL tactical elements to and from the ship and beaches.
 It is large enough to transport an entire SEAL squad.

-The Special Operations Craft-Riverine (SOC-R) is Naval Special Warfare's newest surface craft.
-It is used in river environments and has a top speed of 42 knots.
-It holds up to 20,500 lbs (9,300 kg) of personnel and cargo and is well-suited to inland waterways.
+The Special Operations Craft-Riverine (SOC-R) performs short-range insertion and extractions.
+It is used in river environments and has a top speed of 40 knots.
+It holds up to 20,500 pounds (9,300 kilograms) of personnel and cargo and is well-suited to inland waterways.
 The SOC-R can be transported by U.S. Air Force cargo aircraft and by helicopter.

-The Combat Rubber Raiding Craft (CRRC) is a 15-foot, heavily reinforced, inflatable rubber boat that is useful on many missions.
-This is the one trainees are carrying overhead during BUD/S training (it's often called a Zodiac -- Zodiac manufactures the CRRC).
+The Combat Rubber Raiding Craft (CRRC) is a 15-foot (4.5-meter), heavily reinforced, inflatable rubber boat that is useful on many missions.
+This is the one trainees are carrying overhead during BUD/S training (it's often called a Zodiac — Zodiac manufactures the CRRC).
 In deployment, it is used for over-the-horizon transportation and dropping and retrieving lightly armed SEALS on beaches and in rivers.

-An open-circuit system is the typical breathing system, where the diver breathes air from a supply tank and exhales exhaust into the water.
+Open-circuit System: An open-circuit system is the typical breathing system, where the diver breathes air from a supply tank and the exhaled air is released into the water.

 Closed-circuit Mixed Gas System